 For years after tasting it at a Greek restaurant, I bought prepared tzatziki at the grocery store, but never found my goldilocks of brands.
 The tubs were always a bit too much of this, or not enough of that, and a lot of the time, loaded with preservatives to keep them fresh.

 Nothing compared to the authentic, house-made tzatziki I’d enjoyed at that restaurant.
-So, I did some research and started making it at home, where I could customize it to our favorite proportions and textures.
+So, I did some research with the help of a friend of Greek heritage, and started making it at home, where I could customize it to our favorite proportions and textures.
 This recipe has become a staple in my refrigerator year round, but especially in the spring and summer months.

 What is Tzatziki?